Javascript is required

 • Energy Production and Conversion Technologies

-Innovations in energy generation, conversion, and recovery systems aimed at improving efficiency and minimizing environmental impact.
+Innovations in energy generation, conversion, and recovery systems aimed at improving efficiency and minimising environmental impact.
 Research areas include advanced turbines, thermoelectric and photovoltaic systems, heat pumps, fuel cells, and combined heat and power (CHP) systems.
-Studies that integrate renewable sources into smart industrial processes or explore hybrid and decentralized power generation are particularly welcome.
+Studies that integrate renewable sources into smart industrial processes or explore hybrid and decentralised power generation are particularly welcome.

 • Energy Storage and Distribution

 Comprehensive analyses of multi-scale energy systems—ranging from micro- and nano-scale devices to large-scale regional or global networks.
-Topics include process simulation, multi-objective optimization, exergy and emergy analysis, system integration, energy balance modeling, and lifecycle assessment for sustainable design and decision support.
+Topics include process simulation, multi-objective optimisation, exergy and emergy analysis, system integration, energy balance modelling, and lifecycle assessment for sustainable design and decision support.

 • Materials and Energy Applications